This rich and creamy African Peanut Stew is pure comfort food! It is a hearty meal with peanut butter, veggies, and spicy serrano pepper.

 This African Peanut Stew is one of my favorite meals.
 It is rich, creamy, and comforting.

-It has a slightly spicy flavor with serrano pepper, ginger, and sriracha sauce.
 It is one of those meals I turn to again and again because it is so good.

 I literally could eat this once a week if I wasn't a food blogger!